Ankr-network/ankr-docs/docs/build-blockchain/bas/staking.md

 ## Blocks & epochs

 When a delegator votes for a validator, they modify the total delegated amount.
-Effecticely, they also modify the share distribution between all delegators.
+Effectively, they also modify the share distribution between all delegators.
 It makes share computation very complicated and requires dynamic recalculation of shares for each reward distribution.
 This may make the entire rewards distribution process very expensive.
 Since we're running the staking and reward distribution models fully on-chain, we want all computations to be optimized for the smart contracts.
 To reach this, we split the staking process into epochs.

-An **epoch** is an number of blocks, with N blocks inside.
+An **epoch** is an interval with N blocks inside.
-Theoretically, an epoch size can be equal to just one block.
+Theoretically, an epoch length can be equal to just one block.
 However, it can significantly increase storage size and bring no benefit.
 To solve this potential problem, we're looking for the most optimal epoch length.

-Epoch length should be optimal, as using the epoch model gains an overhead of the claiming rewards.
+Epoch length should be optimal, as using a non-optimal length can raise the cost of reward-claiming transactions.
 On the other hand, it optimizes on-chain computations.
-In essence, we ask delegators to compute their rewards for each epoch when they want to claim it.
+In essence, we ask delegators to compute their rewards for each epoch when they want to claim them.
-That's why finding a balance the optimal epoch size is very important for both validators and delegators.
+That's why finding an optimal epoch length is very important for both validators and delegators.
-We suggest to use the epoch size of 1 day.
+We suggest the epoch size of 1 day.
 This number is optimal for both sides and does not bring any significant overhead of storage and gas consumption.
-1 day epoch allows to spend only 1.7 million gas a year per single user.
-Since block size is around 80 million gas, a delegator has ~40-50 years to claim their rewards before those can become unclaimable.
+1 day epoch allows to spend only 1.7 million gas units a year per single user.
+Since block size is around 80 million gas units, a delegator has ~40-50 years to claim their rewards before those can become unclaimable.
 Different blockchains solve this problem in different ways.
 Some of them just burn all unclaimed rewards if the user doesn't claim those for a long enough time (usually 1-2 weeks).

 Since we don't want to burn rewards and don't want our clients to pay a lot of gas for the reward-claiming transactions, we introduce an optimized version of staking called `StakingPool`.
 Staking pool allows to use a different staking model where instead of delegating tokens to a validator, the user buys a share of the pool and validator rewards are distributed between delegators based on their share.
-As all users use the same pool, reward-claiming transaction is distributed between all delegators in the pool.
+As all users use the same pool, on average the cost of reward-claiming transactions is shared by all delegators in the pool.

 The key difference between these two models is that staking pool computations are not super "clean", i.e. they can cause dust in staking due to the rounding of numbers.
 Also, staking pools are not optimized for big staking amounts.
 So, for big staking amounts, we use direct staking, while for small — a staking pool.